 - Applications include an essay not to exceed three typewritten single-spaced pages.
 The topic of the essay will be available on the scholarship application.

 - The applicable Employee Advisory Council and/or an independent selection committee may interview applicants as part of its review.

 - The applicable Employee Advisory Council makes recommendations to the independent committee who have the final authority to make awards.

 - A scholarship award may be terminated at the discretion of the Wynn Employee Foundation Board of Directors.

 - Scholarships are disbursed to the NSHE institution or MDHE public campus where the recipient is enrolled.
 The institution or public campus will apply the award in accordance with its policies and procedures.

 - An eligible employee – whether applying for themselves or on behalf of a dependent – must be an active employee and not have active written discipline at the time of application.

 - Wynn employees awarded a scholarship must enroll in a minimum of six (6) credits in both the Fall and Spring Semesters of the academic year for which the scholarship is awarded.
 A one-year extension is permitted (not additional dollars) for students unable to register for the required credit minimum due to prerequisites.
-Remaining Scholarship funds from Fall and Spring semesters may be used towards summer classes if recipient has funding available.
+Remaining Scholarship funds from Fall and Spring semesters may be used for Winter or Summer semester courses.